 Center of Gravity

-The fuzz face is an often misunderstood pedal.
-Those that use a fuzz face for the first time are unaware of all the goodies that sit below.
+The Fuzz Face is an often misunderstood pedal.
+Those using a Fuzz Face for the first time are unaware of all the goodies that sit deeper into the pedal.
 There’s a soft chewy center.
 Use that volume knob!
 At some volume settings you get cool overtones sitting above a note.
-Kinda like a pleasant subtle ring modulator.
+Kinda like a pleasantly subtle ring modulator.

-One cool option Analog Man included that isn’t on an original Fuzz Face is an internal Impedance dial.
-The allows you to adjust the volume the fuzz circuit will see.
-In other words, you could get a volume knob rolled back sound with your volume all the way up.
+One cool option Analog Man includes that isn’t on the original Fuzz Face is an internal impedance dial.
+This allows you to adjust the volume the fuzz circuit receives.
+In other words, it lets you get a volume-knob-rolled-back sound with your volume all the way up.

 This is really handy for gigs.
-There are times when it’s not convenient to always roiled my volume knob back.
-Where I need a consistent, predictable volume but want that special quack.
+There are times when it’s not convenient to always turn my volume knob back.
+When I need a consistent, predictable volume but I want that special quack.
 During rehearsal, I just take the back off of the pedal and set the inner pot.
-I’ve used it quite a bit actually.
+I’ve used it quite a bit, actually.